slacy/minimongo/USAGE.rst

       re_first = First.from_dbref(second.first)

+**Index Support** Indices can be specified per collection, and are created (via ensure_inedex) at the time your Model classes are imported.
+The synax is as follows:

+  class MyCollection(Model):
+      mongo = MongoCollection(database='test', collection='tmp')
+      indices = (Index('x'),
+                 Index('y'),)

+This would result in two calls to pymongo as follows:

+  collection.ensure_index('x')
+  collection.ensure_index('y')

+The arguments to the Index constructor are passed directly to ensure_index, unmodified.
+So, please see the pymongo documentation for create_index and ensure_index for the possible options to use there.

 **Raw Field Support** If you need raw access to the internal fields, then each derived Model provides a rawdata() method call.
 You can use this to return the internal dict of values that are going to be stored.

 Additional Info
 ---------------